marilius12/taxes/pages/common-mistakes.md

 > If I live 4 months in 3 different countries, I don't have to pay taxes anywhere.

 A popular strategy is to establish a base in a tax-friendly country from which you travel the world.
 For instance, Cyprus offer tax residency if you spend a few weeks or months there.
-However, being a tax resident in one of these countries, even having a tax ID or a tax certificate, does not prevent you from _also_ becoming a tax resident in another country (the same rules as described above apply).
-Unless you are exempt under a double-tax treaty, doing work or running a business abroad can make you liable for income tax in that other country (based on PE and/or source income rules).
+However, being a tax resident in one of these countries, even having a tax ID or a tax certificate, does not prevent you from _also_ becoming a tax resident in another country.
+Unless you are exempt under a double-tax treaty, doing work or running a business abroad can make you liable for income tax in that other country (based on PE and/or source of income rules).

 Another approach is to become a tax non-resident of your home country and travel abroad as a tax resident of nowhere, particularly to countries that have a simple days test for residency (ex: Paraguay, Costa Rica, etc.).
 While possible in theory, this creates challenges when dealing with banks and brokerages (having to declare tax residency or provide proof of address).
 Further, when expatriating from countries like Canada and Australia, unless you establish tax residency elsewhere, it may fall back to the country of your citizenship.

 > As long as I don't become a tax resident in a country, I can work there without paying any tax.

 Most countries tax both residents and non-residents on income that is sourced locally.
 As such, you do **not** have to be a tax resident in a foreign country to owe taxes there.
 For instance, if you stay in a foreign country and work remotely, even without triggering tax residency, your income is still technically local-sourced and thus subject to non-resident income tax.
 Often though, the DTT with your home country will overwrite the local tax code, and you will only pay taxes to one of the two countries - the one in which you have your permanent home or other ties.
-If however there isn't a DTT between them, you may owe taxes to both.
+If however there isn't a DTT between them, or if you earn business income, you may owe taxes to both.

 ## Withholding tax myths